imaitland/blog/README.md

 Welcome to my lil static site generator.
 It's used to create my [blog](https://iainmaitland.com).

+> :dromedary_camel: I made this static site generator to get a better grip on using Rust for web development, and for fun.
+As such it's fairly specific to my tastes and use case.

-Locally it's a simple webserver, running the following stack:
+Locally it's a simple webserver, with the following dependencies:

 - **Server**: [rouille](https://github.com/tomaka/rouille)
 - **Markdown Parsing**: [pulldown-cmark](https://github.com/raphlinus/pulldown-cmark)